Hadith vs. Qur'anic Logic:

 and contradictions in elevating reported Prophetic hadith to a

-- The Quran’s use of the word ḥadīth always refers to narrative, discourse, or account — never as a sanction for the prophet’s hadith as a source of law.
+- The Quran’s use of the word ḥadīth consistently refers to narrative, discourse, or account — never as a sanction for the prophet’s hadith as a source of law.

-- This demonstrates that The Quran never explicitly sanctifies the prophet’s hadith or a future collection.
+The usage of hadith demonstrates that The Quran never explicitly endorses the prophet’s hadith or a future collection.

 2. Prohibitions Expose a Contradiction

-- 33:53: Companions are explicitly told not to linger after meals for the prophet’s ḥadīth.
+- 33:53: Companions are explicitly told not to remain after meals for the prophet’s ḥadīth.

-- If prophetic speech were all divinely binding, this command would be theologically impossible because it would be like turning away those seeking guidance — exactly what God reprimands the prophet for in 80:1-10, when a blind man seeking knowledge is ignored.
+- If all prophetic speech were binding divine guidance, this command would be theologically impossible because it would be like turning away those seeking guidance — exactly what God reprimands the prophet for in 80:1-10, when a blind man seeking knowledge is ignored.

 3. God’s Word Choice Matters